COVID: Review the latest FCDO Travel Advice before travelling to or from Saint Vincent and the Grenadines

 The island is a haven for endangered wildlife, such as bald eagles, loggerhead, green, and leatherback sea turtles; and migrating wood storks populate St. Vincent Island.
 Endangered red wolves have been brought to the island for a special propagation program.

+Creole food?
 Roasted breadfruit and fried jackfish is the national dish of St Vincent and the Grenadines, and no trip to this tropical island paradise would be complete without sampling it at least once.

 Most residents of the nation use Vincentian Creole, especially in informal settings.
 The country's vernacular reflects its colonial history, and they include French Patois, Bhojpuri, and Portuguese.
 The locals thus have varied expressions of culture as provided by the rich history of Saint Vincent and the Grenadines.
+You can learn some basic Creole before you travel to Saint Vincent and the Grenadines and really impress the locals!

 The currency in Saint Vincent and the Grenadines is the Eastern Caribbean Dollar (Vincent and the Grenadines to leave at least 10%, and up to 15% at your discretion and depending on how you rate the service.
 Bartenders should receive a gratuity of up to $1 per drink, and a few dollars given to taxi drivers and for your chambermaid service.).